Fife One Stop Shop

 Our Dunfermline Social Drop-In is a relaxed, safe space to ask questions and seek 1:1 advice.
 Our Community Advisors will be on hand for a chat about anything you would like to discuss.
 There is no need to register to attend; just drop in at any time during the session.
 Please note there could be a short wait time if our advisor is already speaking with someone when you arrive.

 These drop-ins are held on the first Monday of each month and the location alternates between Gillespie Centre Open House Cafe, 14 Chapel Street, Dunfermline, KY12 7AW and Touch Trust, St Margaret’s Community Church, Dunfermline, KY11 4JJ.
 Please check our full event information before attending.
-To find out more or book to attend, please email us at fifeoss@scottishautism.org or call 01592 645350.
+To find out more please email us at fifeoss@scottishautism.org or call 01592 645350.

 Cupar Social Drop-In